AGALMATA

 Photo

-THE MADONNA CHATRON (BEFORE RESTORATION OF THE PAINTING) A slow, demanding creative process, punctuated by repentances (pentimenti) : the painter shortened the foot of the Child, refined his calf, lowered his shoulder, shortened the little fingers, modified the other fingers of the right hand, modified his hair adding curls, corrected the hands of the Virgin (shortened phalanges, softened gesture), or his thigh too long.
-He also regularized the oval of her face and removed a piece of her clothing (a white shirt was visible in the sleeve's indentation) and modified its coat.
-As for the Child's sex, it is painted under the "overpainting of modesty" that forms the artifice of the cushion, which is a late addition.
-On the left infrared reflectography (IR1000). ©Photography Raphaël Chipault / AGALMATA
+THE CHATRON MADONNA (BEFORE RESTORATION OF THE PAINTING) A slow, demanding creative process, punctuated by repentances (pentimenti) : the painter shortened the foot of the Child, refined his calf, lowered his shoulder, shortened the little fingers, modified the other fingers of the right hand, modified his hair adding curls, corrected the hands of the Virgin (shortened phalanges, softened gesture), or his thigh too long.
+He also regularized the oval of her face and removed a piece of her clothing (a white shirt was visible in the sleeve's indentation) and modified its mantle.
+The generic landscape as far as the eye can see replaces the monumental construction that featured in the early phase of pictorial execution; as for the treatment of the curtain, it becomes more realistic in the final phase of Sanzio's project.
+On the left multispectral imagery . ©Photography Raphaël Chipault / AGALMATA

 «